JDN89/h2m/README.md

 - define html tags to scan (tokens)

 ## NOTES

+### 31/08/2025
+Issue with what color has your function article.
+The H1 has an <a href ...> wrapped inside of it and the href wraps the the header title.
+My first idea was, once you parse a tag, to ingnore all the inner tags, but this won't work for obvious reasons.
+But I can do this for h1 that I skip all the inner tags and just get the content out.
+I don't see a scenario where I need something besides the h1 title inside the h1 header.
+I just realised this is a bad idea.
+I was going consume the href nested in the <h1> header, but this adds all sorts of complexity to my lexer.
+Like instead of just lexing the <a href.. > and returing an anchor tag token, I was goign to build an exception that just consumes the chars inside het <h1> tags until I hit a '>' of the anchor tag element.
+SO WHAT if my lexer consumes and produces an anchor tag token!!??
+My lexer shouldn't care and just spit out tokens wether or not the position of the tokens is convenient or not.
+It's up to the markdown Generator to decide wheter a token should be discarded or not, based on the position in the token stream.
+Learned.
+Don't add unecessary complexity, just lex and spit out tokens.
+Then decide in the next steps what to do with the generated tokens.

 ### 21/08/2025
 Just found out that in go String are immutable, meaning that if want to replace parts of the input based on the start and en position of a tag, then I'm creating a new string each time...
 My original Idea was to store start and end of the tags, and go over the token stream in reverse and replace the input from end to start.
 But this plan is now ruined...
 Or expensive, I think.